10 essential tips for living in a motorhome or campervan

 By their very nature, vans have a lot of storage under the seats.
 Some of this stuff is pretty easy to get to and some of it is a pain in the backside.

-Lesson 8: Our biggest Motorhome Life mistake(s)
+Lesson 8: My biggest Motorhome Life mistake(s)

 There are two we can think of: